spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 ## Overview

-The rocket will tend to fly at an *Angle of Attack* into the atmosphere, wherein the velocity vector taken from the *Center of Gravity* is not parallel with the longitudinal axis.
+Due to disturbances such as wind, and imperfections and imbalances in the construction, the rocket will tend to fly at an *Angle of Attack* into the free stream, wherein the velocity vector (taken from the *Center of Gravity*) is not parallel with the longitudinal axis.
 This will cause non-linear changes to the magnitude of the aerodynamic forces, which, as a further simplification, can be said to be acting about the *Center of Pressure*.
 In order for the aerodynamic forces to straighten the rocket in it's forward motion, and to stabilize the oscillatory rotation about the COG, the COP must be located behind the COG.